 Both deep learning and machine learning skills are in high demand in the tech sector.
-Becoming an engineer in either sector will be a rewarding and well-paid job.
-Which field you will choose should depend on your existing skills and preferences.
+Becoming an engineer in either sector will lead to a rewarding and lucrative career.
+The field you choose depends on your skills and preferences.

 Advantages of Becoming a Machine Learning Engineer

 Machine learning engineering is a discipline that solves real-life problems and develops practical solutions.
 It’s a broader field than deep learning, and there might be some overlap with DL jobs.
 If you like programming and thinking about how to solve problems, this could be a great tech career for you.

 One of the advantages of deep learning over machine learning is that it is a more specific kind of job, so it’s easier to find a role that exactly matches your qualifications.
 DL engineering is also a new field, and there is a lot of room for new discoveries.
 If you like the idea of pushing the boundaries of knowledge, you should consider becoming a DL engineer.